ishaanb92/PyTorch-UNet/README.md

 ==============================

 Implementation of the [U-Net](http://arxiv.org/abs/1505.04597) model, a popular image segmentation network.
 This is quite stable and configurable, I've used it across multiple datasets and as a component in a couple of projects.
+Update: Also supports segmentation of 3-D volumes based on the [3-D UNet architecture](https://arxiv.org/abs/1606.06650)